EngjelliJom/UP_TTT_VS/README.md

 ## License

-This code is open source and free to use for educational or personal projects.
+This code is open source and free to use for educational or personal projects :)